Zuehlke/software-engineering-corner/drafts/maui-test_pt1.md

 ## Testing of a service

-Let us now look at how we can test a service that uses the .NET MAUI filesystem.
+Let us now look at how we can test a service that uses the .NET MAUI [filesystem](https://learn.microsoft.com/en-us/dotnet/maui/platform-integration/storage/file-system-helpers?view=net-maui-8.0&tabs=android), the abstraction to files that MAUI provides to access files in the app package

 Consider the following class: